skip to main content

 A potential institutional conflict of interest exists simply by Caltech having a license agreement with, or an equity position in, a company sponsoring a faculty member's research.
 In these situations, there may be, or may appear to be, a bias to accept terms and conditions that would facilitate the company's success.

-If you identify a situation that may pose an institutional conflict of interest, you should report the situation to either the vice president for administration and chief financial officer or to the provost on campus or to the associate director for business at JPL.
+If you identify a situation that may pose an institutional conflict of interest, you should report the situation to either the Vice President and Chief Operating Officer or the Provost on campus or to the associate director for business at JPL.
 You may also make a report by calling the Campus Hotline at (626) 395-8787 or submitting a hotline form, calling the JPL Ethics Office at (818) 354-6338, the JPL Ethics Help line at (866) 405-7536 or sending an email to [email protected].